robinxb/flash-parser/README.md

 8. After all images exported, select a folder to save the output
 9. The useful output-files are named output.1.pgm, output.1.ppm, output.lua

-For more information, read the doc named README_FLASH.doc
+For more information, read the doc named readme_flash_cn.doc

 Enjoy!
 _____